navigators-exploration-team/recursive-mastermind-zkApp/README.md

 - The method takes two arguments as **private inputs** besides the public inputs:

-  - `unseparatedSecretCombination`: The secret combination set by the Code Master.
+  - `secretCombination`: The secret combination set by the Code Master.
   - `salt`: A random field to salt the secret combination before hashing.

 - The method returns the _Step Program Proof_ with public outputs of the Step Program, if the following conditions are met:

-  - The `unseparatedSecretCombination` is valid as specified in the `initGame` method.
+  - The `secretCombination` is valid as specified in the `initGame` method.
   - The provided signature is valid for the given public key.
 (Will be saved as `codeMasterId`)

 ### makeGuess

 - This method is called by the Code Breaker to generate a step proof with the guess combination by using recursion.

-- The method takes the `unseparatedGuess` and `previous proof` as private inputs besides the public inputs:
+- The method takes the `guessCombination` and `previous proof` as private inputs besides the public inputs:

-  - `unseparatedGuess`: The guess combination made by the Code Breaker.
+  - `guessCombination`: The guess combination made by the Code Breaker.
   - `previousProof`: The previous proof generated by the Code Master.

 - The method appends last guess to the `packedGuessHistory` and updates the public outputs of the Step Program, when the following conditions are met: